vatsalgoyal44/SoC2k21/README.md

   - We create 128-d embeddings for each face in the dataset and then use that to recognize the faces in images and videos.
   - Application can also create a montage of similar faces in the database, this can be used to sort and rename the files in the database.
   - The application also has object detection.
 Application uses pretrained YOLO model to detect objects in images and videos.
-  - The video used for testing was [this](https://drive.google.com/file/d/1r7A5Nnbad-t68xwXWXt8Jjy9ji8vmI_5/view?usp=sharing) and [this](https://drive.google.com/file/d/1BkNqGltWjPpISnan32VFT-giJOhFkBJm/view?usp=sharing) is the result I got.
+  - The video used for testing facial recognition was [this](https://drive.google.com/file/d/1r7A5Nnbad-t68xwXWXt8Jjy9ji8vmI_5/view?usp=sharing) and [this](https://drive.google.com/file/d/1BkNqGltWjPpISnan32VFT-giJOhFkBJm/view?usp=sharing) is the result I got.
-  - For object detection, the model can be downloaded from
+  - For object detection, the model can be downloaded from [here](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5).
+Save the model in your Google Drive and enter the address of the directory when the application asks.
+The video used for testing can be downloaded from [here](https://github.com/OlafenwaMoses/IntelliP/raw/master/traffic-mini.mp4), the result is [this](https://drive.google.com/file/d/1-UL8k8vqVHpDZ5sTmhXJdG-sfTOYaCTM/view?usp=sharing).